-- Heat the oil in a large frying pan (big enough to hold the finished chilli) and cook the onions for about 5 minutes, or until slightly translucent.
-Now tip in the garlic, red pepper, chilli powder, paprika and cumin.
+- Heat the oil in a large frying pan (big enough to hold the final chilli) and cook the onions for about 5 minutes, or until slightly translucent.
+Now tip in the red pepper, garlic, chilli powder, paprika and ground cumin.
 Stir well and leave to cook for 5 minutes or so, stirring occasionally.

-- If you are in a hurry, use another pan to brown the minced beef while the onions and peppers are cooking.
+- If you're in a hurry, use another frying pan to brown the minced beef while the onions and peppers are cooking.
 If you would rather save on washing up, remove the onion and pepper mixture from the pan when it is cooked and use the same pan for the beef.
 Either way, keep the heat high so that the meat browns nicely.

-- Now tip everything into one pan and add the beef stock cube (or beef stock powder), 200ml water, can of chopped tomatoes, oregano, sugar and the tomato purée.
+- Now tip everything into one pan and add the beef stock cube (or beef stock powder), the can of chopped tomatoes, 200ml (7 fl oz) water (TIP - pour the water into the empty can and slosh it around before you add it to the pan and you'll avoid wasting any of the tomato juice), oregano, sugar and tomato purée.
 Give everything a good stir and season well.

 - Now add the beans and simmer for another 10 minutes.

-- Taste a bit of the chilli and season.
-I think the flavours improve with time so making it the day before you are going to enjoy it is always a good plan.
+- Taste a bit of the chilli and season again if necessary.
+I think the flavours improve with time, so making it the day before you are going to enjoy it is always a good plan.